reedthedev13/Meal-Planner-App/README.md

 # 🥗 MealPlanner App

 A sleek, modern meal planning application built with **React** and **TypeScript**.
-Users can browse recipes, plan meals for the week, auto-generate shopping lists, and view nutrition information—all in one clean, responsive interface.
+Users can browse recipes, plan meals for the week, create shopping lists, and view nutrition information—all in one clean, responsive interface.

 ## ⚙️ Tech Stack